sretalla/elk-pfsense/README.md

 max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144] means that the host's limits on mmap counts must be set to at least 262144\

+Import the file export.ndjson to get a dashboard set with a geo-map and some nice vizualizations.